Raise your hand if the following sounds familiar.

 Baby boomers: 1946-1964

 Here are more stereotypical comments about boomers.
 Selfish.
 Extravagant.
-Selfish.
-None of this is true, especially when it comes to buying habits.
+Selfish (yes, we’re saying it twice).
+But none of this is true, especially when it comes to buying habits.

 So, let’s get back to PwC.
 In the survey, 11 percent of baby boomers surveyed bought products via smartphones or tablets.
 Yes, this is a very small percentage, especially compared to the younger age groups analyzed here.
 And, according to McKinsey, boomers scored the lowest when it came to online intent to shop.